Judy Garber: Research

 Garber's research examines the etiology, maintenance, prevention, and treatment of mood disorders in children and adolescents.
 She has studied depression among adolescents and children, the impact of depression on family functioning, and gender differences in depression.
 In a widely cited study, Garber, along with Nancy S. Robinson and David Valentiner, examined relations between parenting behaviors of mothers with a range of psychopathology (77% with prior history of a mood disorder) and their children's depressive symptoms.
 The study established maternal acceptance as a protective factor mitigating risk of children's depression, whereas maternal psychological control increased risk of children's depression.

 Another one of her studies focused on comorbidity of depression with anxiety and substance use disorders in adolescents.
 In this longitudinal study, Garber evaluated a group of adolescents annually from 6th to 12th grade; the majority of participants in the study had mothers with a history of depression.
 The study found different patterns of comorbid risk factors in boys and girls: For boys, a prior history of anxiety disorders increased risk of depression; for girls a prior history of substance use increased risk of depression.

 In a synthesis of research on preventing symptoms of depression in adolescents, Garber and her colleague Jason Horowitz found that the most effective programs were more accurately described as treatment rather than prevention efforts.
 Garber has been involved in conducting a clinical trial to evaluate the efficacy of a Family Depression Prevention (FDP) program aimed at decreasing the occurrence of depression in children whose parents are depressed through integrated family intervention.
 Children born to parents with depression have an increased risk for depression and anxiety; hence the FDP hopes to decrease onsets of depressive episodes and lower levels of anxious and depressive symptoms in children and their parents.

 In research with Janice Zeman, Garber studied factors that influence display rules for controlling or expressing anger, sadness, and pain.
 They specifically studied how children (first, third, and fifth graders) regulate their emotions based on who is watching, the type of emotion, and their gender.
 Their main finding was that children were more likely to suppress their displays of emotion when they were with peers in comparison to when they were with their parents or alone.

+Her current research focuses on understanding and preventing depression in children of depressed parents.
+It evaluates strategies aimed at supporting families in managing health, mental well-being, and social development challenges.
+The research also examines skills for cognitive therapy and explores how parental mental processing relates to depression in children.